fabryandrea/RedshiftWorkshop/Lab4/README.md

 ## Create clawler Job using AWS Glue

-After creating the database in AWS Glue, you will now create a crawler job that will scan a S3 location where the parquet files are stored and then create external tables automatically for you with correct properties.
+After creating the database in AWS Glue, you will now create a crawler job that will scan an S3 location where the parquet files are stored and then create external tables automatically for you with correct properties.
 Later you will use these tables in Amazon Redshift Spectrum.
 The integration with Data Lake on S3 will allow you to query data on tables stored either on Amazon Redshift or S3 using Amazon Redshift Spectrun through external tables.

 While still in the AWS Glue console, choose Crawlers on the left-hand side and then **`Add crawler`**